drivly/actions.do/README.md

-# actions.do - Actions Primitive for APIs
+# Actions.do - Actions Primitive for APIs

 Explore the API at: <https://actions.do/api>